 Option 3: Never let your dog on the furniture

 Dogs lived happily for tens of thousands of years without sofas, so don’t feel badly having a no-dogs-on-the-furniture rule.
 If you plan to ban the dog from the furniture, make sure everyone in the family follows the same rules.
 Should your dog try to join you on the furniture, gently block him with your forearm and then engage him with something appropriate on the floor level, like a chewy or a toy.
-Teaching him “place” to his dog bed will also convince him that the floor is where it’s at.
+Teaching him “place” on his dog bed will also convince him that the floor is where it’s at.
 Finally, make sure your dog has a desirable floor option.
 Different dogs like different sleeping surfaces: a crate with a mat, a bed with elevated sides to rest his head, a burrow bed to hide in, a mat near a window, or even a cool tile floor.

 Remember that when you’re not home, you can’t enforce the rules.
 If you don’t want your dog making himself comfy on your couch, block his access to the couch or to the room entirely, and give him a suitable bed to sleep on instead.